darpham/liri-node-app/README.md

 Additionally, I split this program into 5 modules to better understand modular JS and for seperation of concerns

+To execute this program you will need node installed, then run `node liri.js`

 # Functions

 ### LIRI has 4 functions